The AI Doesn't Read Words. It Reads Numbers.

+A token is the smallest unit an AI processes.
+It's not necessarily a word — it can be a whole word, part of a word, a punctuation mark, a space, or a number.
 When you read a sentence, you read it word by word.
-The AI doesn't work that way — it cuts the text into these small token pieces.
+The AI doesn't work that way — it cuts text into these small token pieces.

 You might count 6 words.
-But here's what the AI actually sees:
+The AI sees 10 tokens:

 | Token | What it is |